cgusti/GPT-chatbot-using-transfer-learning/README.md

 ## Citation
-We give credit to the HuggingFace's code from their participation to NeurIPS 2018 dialog competition [ConvAI2](http://convai.io/) which was state-of-the-art on the automatic metrics, in which a part of the code for this repository was based on.
+We give credit to the HuggingFace's code from their participation to NeurIPS 2018 dialog competition [ConvAI2](http://convai.io/) which was state-of-the-art on the automatic metrics, in which a the train, interact and evaluation scripts were based on.

 ```bash
 @article{DBLP:journals/corr/abs-1901-08149,